 Paul wrote in his epistles that he wants the church to be aware of spiritual gifts (1 Corinthians 12:1 NASB) and he wants them to be exercised accordingly (Romans 12:6).
 Understanding and exercising spiritual gifts are one of the greatest ways we can actively participate in furthering and strengthening God’s kingdom.
-What else does the Bible say about spiritual gifts?
+What are spiritual gifts and what is their purpose?

 What Are Spiritual Gifts and What is Their Purpose?

 So what are spiritual gifts exactly?
 What is their purpose and why are they important?
 Here is a quick look at the what and why of spiritual gifts.

 “But to each one is given the manifestation of the Spirit for the common good…” – 1 Corinthians 12:7

 Receiving the indwelling presence of the Holy Spirit is how to receive the gifts of the Holy Spirit.
 Each one, or each believer, is given spiritual gifts.
 The word “manifestations” in the original language means “to make clear or visible, make known”.